estiens/ghost_in_the_weights/role_based_rlhf/role_based_rlhf_post.md

 ### What the Data Actually Shows

-The 2024 Johns Hopkins study published in the *American Journal of Public Health* analyzed police use of lethal force across encounter types.
+The 2024 Johns Hopkins study published in the *American Journal of Public Health* analyzed over 10,000 police shootings from 2015-2020, categorizing them by the type of call that precipitated the encounter.
 The findings are staggering:

-- **Active shooter response**: 2.19 fatalities per 1,000 encounters
-- **Wellness check**: 3.81 fatalities per 1,000 encounters
-- **Wellness check (Black individuals)**: 8.72 fatalities per 1,000 encounters

-Read that again.
-When police respond to someone actively shooting at people, 2.19 out of every 1,000 encounters end in death.
-When police respond to check on someone's mental health, 3.81 per 1,000 end in death—**74% higher**.
-For Black individuals, the rate is 8.72 per 1,000—nearly **four times** the active shooter rate.
+When police shoot someone during a wellness check, the outcome is deadlier than almost any other category of police encounter—**65% of these shootings are fatal**, compared to 55% overall.
+Wellness checks were 74% more likely to result in fatal injury than police responses to active shooter situations.
+The study also documents stark racial disparities in police shootings generally: Black individuals are disproportionately represented among those shot by police across all incident types.

-This doesn't tell us how many 988 calls end in death—that requires knowing how often dispatches escalate to shootings, a figure no one tracks.
-But it tells us something crucial about the *type of encounter* 988 routes people toward: one that is, per encounter, more lethal than confronting an armed gunman.
+This doesn't tell us how many 988 calls end in police shootings—that would require tracking the full chain from call to dispatch to escalation, which no one does.
+But it tells us something crucial: when 988 routes someone toward a police encounter, they are entering a category of interaction with documented lethal outcomes and known racial disparities in police use of force.

 ### The Calculation We Can't Complete